 All work presented in assessment tasks and external examinations (including submitted works and practical examinations) must be a student's own work.
 Malpractice, including plagiarism, could lead to a student receiving zero marks and may jeopardise a student's HSC results.
 Assessment tasks will be subject to the Turnitin program where appropriate.
-Normal school policy will apply to determine where a breach has occurred.
+TJHS school policy as detailed below will apply to determine where a breach has occurred.